-For this month's Thrift Store Decor project, I'll be making a shutter mail organizer from a thrifted $5 shutter.
+I'll make a shutter mail organizer from a thrifted $5 shutter for this month's Thrift Store Decor project.
 This project is unique because it's very, very simple.
 Generally, when I do a shutter project, I reach for plywood and my saws.
-However, to make this shutter mail organizer easy enough for anyone to make, I opted for cardboard and hot glue!
-One of the many reasons I love doing this monthly challenge.
-It makes me KISS--keep it simple silly!
+However, I opted for cardboard and hot glue to make this shutter mail organizer easy enough for anyone to make!
+That is one of the many reasons I love doing this monthly challenge.
+It makes me KISS--keep it simple, silly!
 Originally, the phrase was stupid, and came from the US Navy in the 60's.
 But for me, I'll change it to silly. 😉

 Related Content: See more shutter projects here